The Root Causes of Poor Male Health

 Plastic Products:

-Plastics are some of the most common synthetic materials that are used, with most sources of food wrapped in plastic for storage and convenience.
-Plastics contain dangerous chemical compounds and breakdown into microplastics, contaminating almost everything we consume.
-In a typical year the average male is consuming close to 10 credit cards of plastic from the products they use and the packaged food products they purchase.
+Plastics are among the most common synthetic materials used, with most food wrapped in plastic for storage and convenience.
+Plastics contain harmful chemicals that break down into microplastics, contaminating almost everything we consume.
+In a typical year, the average male consumes close to 10 credit cards’ worth of plastic from the products he uses and the packaged food he purchases.

-Stay away from/replace the following plastic products from your kitchen: cutting boards, condiments (ketchup/mustard/sauces), plates, cups and utensils.
+Avoid or replace the following plastic products in your kitchen: cutting boards, condiments (ketchup/mustard/sauces), plates, cups, and utensils.

 Snacks:

-Snacks are really food products that more often are marketed to us rather than being sought after for their health benefits.
-When a snack is marketed as healthy, it’s usually a processed food wrapped in fancy plastic packaging that entice consumers to buy it.
-You shouldn’t be snacking on any of these fake foods and neither should your children.
-Try to completely avoid all packaged snacks and foods when possible.
+Snacks are really food products that are more often marketed to us than sought out for their health benefits.
+When a snack is marketed as healthy, it’s usually a processed food wrapped in fancy plastic packaging that entices consumers to buy it.
+You shouldn’t be snacking on any of these fake foods, and neither should your children.
+Try to avoid packaged snacks and foods whenever possible.

 Fragrances:

-The first thought that comes to mind when thinking of fragrances for men are body sprays/cologne sold in departments stores/online.
-Fragrances are also found in many their hygiene products, including soaps, shampoos, conditioners, and lotions.
-These fragrances contain chemicals known as phthalates, which cause fragrances to hold their scent longer and also allow plastics to become more flexible.
+The first thought that comes to mind when thinking of fragrances for men is body sprays/cologne sold in department stores/online.
+Fragrances are also found in many of their hygiene products, including soaps, shampoos, conditioners, and lotions.
+These fragrances contain chemicals known as phthalates, which help fragrances last longer and make plastics more flexible.

-Fragrances can be a problem for males because of the amount of products that uses them and the amount of fragrances many males apply to their skin on a day to day basis.
-Opt for organic or natural fragrances, such as essential oils or incense that could be used for your home.
+Fragrances can be a problem for males because of the number of products that use them and the many fragrances they apply to their skin on a day-to-day basis.
+Opt for organic or natural fragrances, such as essential oils or incense, for your home.

 Toilet Paper:

-Toilet paper products were seen as more than a commodity for the first time 5 years ago and had people in droves at stores fighting for rolls.
-Toilet paper is a relatively new invention that is made with processed pulp like regular paper.
-The difference is that this paper is lined with PFAS, which are chemicals that soften paper and makes it durable.
-Toilet paper also contains formaldehyde, BPAs, and phthalates that lead to cancer and reproductive problems.*
+Toilet paper products were seen as more than a commodity for the first time 5 years ago, and had people in droves at stores fighting for rolls.
+Toilet paper is a relatively new invention made from processed pulp, like regular paper.
+The difference is that this paper is lined with PFAS, chemicals that soften paper and make it more durable.
+Toilet paper also contains formaldehyde, BPA, and phthalates that lead to cancer and reproductive problems.

 Sugar Free Foods/Drinks:

-When sugar became vilified in the media over 30 years, there began a steady rise in the popularity of sugar free food products.
-Sugar is seen as a toxic, empty calories and sugar-free products have taken its place as a pleasureable substitute.
+When sugar became vilified in the media over 30 years ago, there began a steady rise in the popularity of sugar-free food products.
+Sugar is seen as a toxic, empty calorie, and sugar-free products have taken its place as a pleasurable substitute.
 While sugar alternatives can taste similarly to the real sugar (sometimes), they also contain rebranded chemicals that were first experimented on rodents for product testing.

-Humans are the latest test victims for the food industry and many males are addicted to diet sodas and 0 calorie maple syrups.
-These food products contain dangerous sugar alternatives that destroy gut bacteria,* alter satiety hormones, and create an insulin like response in the bloodstream.
-This can effect your metabolism and balance with the other hormones within the body.
+Humans are the latest test victims for the food industry, and many males are addicted to diet sodas and 0-calorie maple syrups.
+These food products contain dangerous sugar alternatives that could destroy gut bacteria, alter satiety hormones, and create an insulin like response in the bloodstream.
+This can affect your metabolism and your balance with other hormones.

 Solutions

 Endocrine disruptors are the new fear porn for the health/wellness industry because of the thousands of different compounds that have an impact on our environment.
-The industry have made them the new target culprit just like saturated fat, sugar, carbs, or excessive protein.
+The industry has made them the new target culprit, just like saturated fat, sugar, carbs, or excessive protein.

-Plastics aren’t a necessity to use and purchasing glass/wood as an alternative is always the best solution.
-These materials also last longer and do not breakdown as easily as plastic products.
+Plastics aren’t necessary; purchasing glass/wood as an alternative is always the best solution.
+These materials also last longer and do not break down as easily as plastic products.

 You can also start by reading labels more often.
-Reading labels have become more popular with the food products on the shelves, but should also consistently be done for all hygiene and home cleaning products.
-Organic, simple ingredient products can be found by researching recipes that can be made simply at home in your kitchen.
+Reading labels has become more common for food products on shelves, but it should also be consistently done for all hygiene and home-cleaning products.
+Organic, simple-ingredient products can be found by researching recipes you can make at home in your kitchen.

-Doing any of these preventative methods helps avoid unnecessary exposure and give you the advantage of consuming less poisons than the average person.
+Doing any of these preventative methods helps avoid unnecessary exposure and gives you the advantage of consuming less poison than the average person.

 The Wrap Up

-Worldwide males are struggling with the rising presence of endocrine disruptors in the environment and the lack of awareness of what’s causing their health problems.
-Seeking treatment for health symptoms is not addressing the root cause and will lead to frustration towards professionals that are not knowledgeable of this information.
+Worldwide, males are struggling with the rising presence of endocrine disruptors in the environment and the lack of awareness of what’s causing their health problems.
+Seeking treatment for health symptoms does not address the root cause and will lead to frustration towards professionals who are not knowledgeable about this information.
 Although pollutants are a concern for many adults, replacing harmful products that you’ve become familiar with healthier alternatives can be the start to removing excess poisons from your body.